brendanmetzger/bloc/README.md

     #4.
 Run the app.
 Nothing happens w/o this.
 Can call different stuff from the queue.
     $app->run('http-request');

+## Some conventions.

+Part of my motivation in creating a framework is to (1) Avoid having a single dependency and (2) to create an entire system that you can feel like you comprehend.
+Part of getting there involves writing code that need not be explained via documentation, so I am avoiding docblocks and anything else that should be explainable by syntax and a few moments of careful study.
+To aid in parsing code, here are some of my idiosyncratic conventions:

+- a method starting with *rig* as in `rigThisThing` will always be returning a new instance of some object.
+Unlike a factory method, it will always provide you with the exact same object type back, but perhaps configured differently due to method arguments or environmental variables. **If you see a `$variable = $obj->rigMe();` the $variable will be an object!**

 ## Rewrites for cleaner urls.